 The History Behind Wrigley Field

-A panoramic photo of the first year at Wrigley Field - originally named Weeghman Park - in 1914photo via Chicagology (Twitter) Wrigley Field is one of the oldest and most historic and iconic Major League ballparks in the country.
-With historic moments like Babe Ruth's "called shot" to the first night game in 1988, I'm… Continue reading The History Behind Wrigley Field
+Wrigley Field is one of the oldest and most historic and iconic Major League ballparks in the country.
+With historic moments like Babe Ruth’s “called shot” to the first night game in 1988, I’m going to cover some of the history of Wrigley Field. **** Different Name, Same Place Built in 1914, Wrigley Field (originally named Weeghman Park) is the second oldest ballpark in America. … Continue reading The History Behind Wrigley Field